gajus/eslint-plugin-jsdoc/.README/rules/require-returns-check.md

 ### `require-returns-check`

-Check if exist return expression in function and in comment.
-Need exist both.
+Checks if the return expression exists in function body and in the comment.

 |||
 |---|---|